-It has been found in damp areas (Gait Barrows meadow) but also brown field sites and rough ground where Cerastium species are common (Heysham Nature Reserve is a good place to see it).
+It has been found in damp areas (Gait Barrows meadow) with one recent record from Arnside Knott.
+It also occurs on brown field sites and rough ground where Cerastium species are common (Heysham Nature Reserve is a good place to see it).